SatStackingPleb/Antminer-S19-CAD-Files/README.md

-# s19-extruded-aluminum-CAD
+# S19 CAD FILES
-S19 Extruded aluminum enclosure CAD file to use in your project modeling
+Here are files that have been shared with me or that I have created while retrofitting S19 hardware.
+Use them to model your retorfits and heatpunk projects.